 Do you need to know how to get married in Maine?
 Lucky for you, the process is very simple.
 In this post, I’ve listed all the steps to obtain your marriage license and get married in Maine, and I’ve even provided some important information about getting your marriage license.
 Definitely read this information, because you won’t find it on any other website, and it’s based on my years of experience with couples getting married here.

 You want to know how to get married married in Maine?
 Ok, first, you need a marriage license.
 Marriage licenses are issued at the town or city level and are obtained by filing a State of Maine Intention to Marry form.
 Both members of the couple getting married must visit the town office in person to apply for the marriage license.
 Some towns are waiving the in-person requirement and are issuing licenses by mail due to COVID-19, but check your town’s website or give them a call for more information.

 - If both of you are residents of the state of Maine, you should both apply at the town office where at least one of you is a resident.
 If you are residents of different Maine towns, you both may apply in one town or the other – you do not need to apply separately in each town.

-- If one is from out of state, then both of you should apply in the town where one holds residency.
+- If one of you is from out of state, then you should apply in the Maine town where the other holds residency.

 - If neither of you is a resident of Maine, then you may apply in any Maine town office.
 It need not be the same town where you plan to be married.

 - Bring a completed State of Maine Intention to Marry application.

 - Photo ID such as a driver’s license may be required and they must not be expired.